Projects

 This was my 3rd-year academic project where I designed and implemented a car speed measurement system using a microcontroller-based embedded setup.

 The device uses two infrared (IR) sensors placed at a fixed distance (e.g., 20 cm apart) to detect the movement of a toy or model car.
 As the car passes each sensor, the microcontroller captures timestamps using its internal timer functions.
-The speed is then calculated with the formula Speed = Distance / Time
+The speed is then calculated with the formula Speed = Distance / Time, and the result is shown in real-time on a 16x2 LCD display.

 Beyond detecting speed, the system introduced me to real-time processing, sensor interfacing, digital electronics, and embedded programming.
 It required precise timing mechanisms using interrupts and the integration of both hardware and software components.